 Bridger Mountain Harmony, located in Bozeman, MT, welcomes you to their website.
 The chorus is a group of 18 women always looking for new members.

 We enjoy singing 4-part a cappella harmony.
-Women from all walks of life come to rehearse every TUESDAY night.
-The chorus performs locally, sometimes puts on an annual show, sings on the Men’s Chord Rustler shows, does Christmas performances, and competed in 2019 in Spokane, Washington.
+Women from all walks of life come to rehearse every Monday night.
+The chorus performs locally, sometimes puts on an annual show, sings on the Men’s Chord Rustler shows, does Christmas performances, and sometimes competes, usually in Spokane, Washington in the spring.

 Bridger Mountain Harmony chorus is a chapter of Sweet Adelines International, and yes, we love singing those barbershop chords.
 Our chorus is ready and waiting for you to come express your love for music, and to help mold our chorus to its highest potential.